Khaled-Kamal/Watch-Store-App/README.md

 ## 🕒 **Watch Store – Flutter App**

-> A modern e-commerce Flutter application for browsing, viewing, and exploring premium watches with a clean and elegant interface.
+> A modern e-commerce Flutter application for browsing, viewing, and exploring premium watches with a clean and elegant interface..

 ---